Co-Curricular Club Expo

 There are no skills required- just commitment by coming to their allocated days or communicating when they are unable to attend.
 Anyone can join and you will be trained on the job, there is also no cost.

-Leader: Mr Hogan
+Leader: Mr Flattery

 Students new to VEX are welcome to join at any time during the year.